 How to Invest in the Closed-End Fund?

-- Investment in closed-end funds can be done directly in markets or through agents and can also be done by contacting mutual fund distributors and asking them necessary formalities and forms and applications which need to be completed.
-Before investing, an investor must ensure that he is investing through distributer registered with the association of mutual fund which deals in such fund having ARN number allotted by association.
+- Investment in closed-end funds can be made directly in markets or through agents.
+It can also be done by contacting mutual fund distributors and asking them necessary formalities and forms and applications which need to be completed.
+Before investing, an investor must ensure that he is investing through a distributor registered with the association of mutual fund, which deals in such funds having ARN number allotted by the association.

-- If investment needs to be made through a direct plan, then a financial advisor is required which is available through distributors, but there is no need to pay any commission to the distributor for the advisory services.
+- If investment needs to be made through a direct plan, then a financial advisor is required, which is available through distributors.
+Still, there is no need to pay any commission to the distributor for the advisory services.
 Distributer must disclose all the tariffs commissions and charges payable to them for all available schemes.

-Before investing, the investor must check the track record of funds and schemes and must also refer to product labeling.
+Before investing, the investor must check the track record of funds and schemes and refer to product labeling.

 Labeling must contain –

 - Scheme information documents

 - Stability – These are stable with their asset base.
 At the time of NFO, these funds gather a vast asset base.
 The fund manager is at minimal risk of asset redemption and the occurrence of the change in the asset.
 These funds can be invested in other financial assets, equity, or debt securities.

 - New Opportunities – It allows investors to invest in a wide range of new and creative strategies.